TranDung6129/IMU_Analyzer/README.md

 # IMU Analyzer

-A flexible and extensible system for processing and visualizing IMU sensor data.
+A system to process and visualize IMU sensor data.

+## Installation
+1. Clone the repository.
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run the application: `python main.py`

 ## Features

-- Modular plugin-based architecture
+- Process data from multiple sensors.
-- Real-time data processing pipeline
+- Visualize data on a flexible dashboard.
-- Customizable dashboard UI
-- Support for different data sources (files, serial, etc.)
+- Support for plugins and extensibility.
-- Extensible visualization system

-## Getting Started

-1. Install dependencies: `pip install -r requirements.txt`
-2. Run the dashboard: `python -m src.main_dashboard_app`

-## Directory Structure

-- `src/core`: Core system components
-- `src/data`: Data models and structures
-- `src/io`: Input/output components
-- `src/plugins`: Plugin implementations
-- `src/ui`: User interface components
-- `data_samples`: Sample data files
-- `config`: Configuration files